The Ancient Charms of Petra Jordan

 Our group from the bus inside the Monastery at Petra

-The sun set quickly once we began the drive back and post-hike exhaustion lulled most of us to sleep for the ride.
-By 8pm we were back in Amman and I couldn’t wait to get back to the hotel for a shower and some dinner.
-Slept like a champ that night.
+The sun sets quickly once we begin the drive back and post-hike exhaustion lulls most of us to sleep for the ride.
+By 8pm we’re back in Amman and I can’t wait to get back to the hotel for a shower and some dinner.

 Exploring Amman

 Woke up today feeling like I ran a marathon yesterday.
-Uphill.
-O-U-C-H

 King Abdullah Mosque Amman Jordan